thx8411/javamelody-prometheus-exporter/README.md

 ## How it works

 This exporter uses the JavaMelody [lastValue external API](https://github.com/javamelody/javamelody/wiki/ExternalAPI#png-and-lastvalue) to pull data and transforms it to Prometheus gauges.
 Exporting is done via a simple Java servlet.
-No rocket since.

 ## How to use it
 The build is maven based so a `mvn package` will create the war file in the `target` folder.

-Before doing this you have to create your own `javamelody.properties` file and put it in your classpath (with Tomcat, use ${catalina.home}/common/classes/)
+Before doing this you have to create your own `melodyexporter.properties` file and put it in your classpath (with Tomcat, use ${catalina.home}/common/classes/)

-Afterwards just deploy the war file on an application server of your choice.
-(Tested with Tomcat 7 & 8, minimum Java 6)
+Afterwards just deploy the war file on an application server or web container of your choice.
+(Tested with Tomcat 7 & Payara 4.1.1, Java EE 6 or above required)

+MelodyExporter also provides an exposed javamelody servlet for self monitoring.

 ### Example javamelody.properties